JakobMie/nightlightstats/README.md

 At the time of writing, the yearly VIIRS data are not uploaded so the package does not process these data.
 Please contact the authors if you notice that this has changed.

+If at any point you experience trouble with the calculation capacities of your computer because the region you want to investigate is too large, you can take a look at the auxiliary function `slice_shapefile` which conveniently cuts a region into smaller pieces.

 ## nightlight_download

 You will want to use this function first if you want to start working with night light satellite data.
 The function is simply a tool that facilitates downloading the data, so you do not have to do that by hand.